-UUIDs, or universally unique IDentifiers, are simply a 128 bit number used to uniquely identify items in software development.
+UUIDs, or universally unique IDentifiers, are simply 128-bit numbers used to uniquely identify items in software development.
 Their canonical textual representation is as a series of 32 hexadecimal characters which are separated into five groups by hyphens in the form 8-4-4-4-12.

 Embedded inside this seemingly random series of hexadecimal characters is information about the UUID implementation.